kashodiya/my-open-webui/README.md

 }
 ```
 - Update your VPC Id in vpc_id
-- Set a unused subnet range for a new subnet in subnet_cidr
+- Set a unused subnet range for a new subnet in subnet_cidr.
+See tips section to find out how to find unused cidr.
 - Go to and copy IPv4: https://whatismyipaddress.com/
 - Add '/32' after te IP
 - Set that ip range in allowed_source_ips